CrimsonMugen/SYSadmin/README.md

 # Go-Phish

 <ins>**Info:**<ins>
-- draft HTML page used for internal phishing for employee education purposes.
+- Draft HTML page used for internal phishing for employee education purposes.
 This form includes fields for name, number, and email, along with a submit button.
 The image is displayed at the top of the form within the designated image container.

 <ins>**Notes:**<ins>
 - Replace "your_image.png" with the actual path to your PNG image.